-You can also make dandelion root tea yourself by steeping a tablespoon of the roots in about five ounces of boiling water for 30 minutes.
+- Steep a tablespoon of the roots in about five ounces of boiling water for 30 minutes.

-If you want to make more of a coffee-like beverage, you’d chop up the root and dry it out by roasting it in the oven for about two hours at 300 Fahrenheit.
+If you want to make more of a coffee-like beverage, you’d chop up the root and dry it out by roasting it in the oven for about two hours at 300 degrees Fahrenheit.
 Then steep it for 10 minutes in hot water.

-The tea is also a mild laxative.
+Caution: The tea is also a mild laxative.

 Dandelion leaves also have many health benefits.
 They are packed with vitamins and nutrients that your body needs like vitamins K, A, and C, magnesium, potassium, and B vitamins.
-Some of the benefits of dandelion leaves include:

-- Reducing high cholesterol.
+- Reduces high cholesterol

-- Promoting eye health.
+- Promotes eye health

-- Decreasing water weight.
+- Decreases water weight

-- Promoting weight loss.
+- Promotes weight loss

-- Improving the immune system.
+- Improves the immune system